advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter8.md

 ![](media/66a031ab14d56289d0987c65c73323af.png)

-Figure 8-14. *_pthread_mutex_con_lock* bottleneck reveals performance problems.
+Figure 8-14. *_pthread_mutex_cond_lock* bottleneck reveals performance problems.

-It is evident that *_pthread_mutex_con_lock* is a significant bottleneck, accounting for approximately 9.5% of the overhead.
+It is evident that *_pthread_mutex_cond_lock* is a significant bottleneck, accounting for approximately 9.5% of the overhead.
 Although *perf* does not directly pinpoint the exact problem, it indicates the presence of this bottleneck.

 To address the problem, an in-depth exploration of MySQL internals was conducted to uncover the factors contributing to this performance bottleneck.
 A conventional binary search approach with minimal logging was used to identify functions or code segments that incur significant overhead during execution.
 The minimal logging approach was chosen to reduce performance interference while diagnosing the root cause of the problem.
 Excessive logging can disrupt performance analysis, and while some may use MySQL's internal mechanisms for troubleshooting, these often introduce substantial performance overhead themselves.